France–India relations: Scientific and technical cooperation

+Bharat Innovates, a programme to showcase Indian innovations, was jointly inaugurated by India and France in June 2026.
+The first event brought together some 120 Indian startups and about 19 agreements were signed between the entities from the innovation ecosystems of both the countries.

 Cultural exchanges

 Indian culture enjoys a widespread appreciation among the French populace, as evident by the frequent and diverse cultural events organised across France, spanning the entire gamut of Indian art, music, dance, cinema and literature.
 While the Indian Council for Cultural Relations (ICCR) sponsors visits of Indian artists to France, and promotes cultural and artistic exchanges, there is a growing number of private impresarios who organise cultural events throughout France.
 Numerous Indian artists regularly perform in France, either commercially or through collaborations with local cultural associations.
 The Indo-French Cultural Exchange Programme (CEP) provides the overall umbrella for the organisation of a variety of cultural programmes.
 The 16th session of the Joint Commission on Culture which reviews the CEP was held on 29 September 2009, in New Delhi.
+In 2026, an ICCR Chair on "AI, Innovation and Culture" at Universite Paris-Saclay was established.

 The Institut français en Inde is active in Delhi.